KorfLab/genDL/data/README.md

 ## Exon Data ##

-Plan is for 4 files with 50 bp each?
+51 bp each.
+Generation script is in lyman2020.

 1. CDS anchored at ATG
-2. CDS anchored at frame 1
+2. CDS anchored at phase 0
 3. CDS any frame, but + strand
-4. CDS any frame, any strand
+4. CDS any frame, but - strand